szymor/anarch/README.md

 ### Can I support you?

 Yes.
-This wasn't made for any profit and so I don't want you to reward me for doing what I love.
-Send me something only if you sincirely want to share money for basic living with a fellow human being.
+This wasn't made for any profit but if you just want to share with a fellow human being, I'll be glad.
 You can find my support info at [my website](https://www.tastyfish.cz).

 ## code guide